JuliaDataScience/JuliaDataScience/contents/why_julia.md

 For example, if you define a function taking one argument and pass an integer into the function, then Julia will create a _specialized_ `MethodInstance`.
 The next time that you pass an integer to the function, Julia will look up the `MethodInstance` that was created earlier and refer execution to that.
 Now, the **great** trick is that you can also do this inside a function that calls a function.
-For example, if some data type is passed into function `outer` and `outer` calls function `inner` and the data types passed to `inner` are known instead the specialized `outer` instance, then the generated function `inner` can be hardcoded into function `outer`!
+For example, if some data type is passed into function `outer` and `outer` calls function `inner` and the data types passed to `inner` are known inside the specialized `outer` instance, then the generated function `inner` can be hardcoded into function `outer`!
 This means that Julia doesn't even have to lookup `MethodInstances` any more, and the code can run very efficiently.

 Let's show this in practice.